menu

 Overview

 Two Harbors is a very small city located in the state of Minnesota.
 With a population of 3,585 people and just one neighborhood, Two Harbors is the 202nd largest community in Minnesota.
-Much of the housing stock in Two Harbors was built prior to World War II, making it one of the older and more historic cities in the country.
+Two Harbors has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce